 - 1. Be a good steward of the Unit's resources and comply with the BSA's Fiscal Policies and Procedures. - 2.
 Apply for and undertake Unit Money Earning Projects in accordance with BSA's and the Local Council's guidelines. - 3.
 Actively participate in the Local Council's annual giving campaign and product sales fundraisers (e.g., Friends of Scouting campaign, popcorn, and Camp Card sales). - 4.
-Reimburse the Affiliated Organization for cost of insuring Unit's assets and equipment, if requested. - 5.
-Follow all Local Council policies and procedures regarding the management of funds.
-For Unit specific bank accounts, Units will submit annual finance report and other reporting as prescribed by the Local Council.
+Follow all Charter Organization policies and procedures regarding the management of funds.
+For Unit specific bank accounts, Units will submit reporting as prescribed by the Charter Organization.